+European AMCA

-European AMCA Avenue des Arts, numéro 46 à Bruxelles (1000 Bruxelles)
+Avenue des Arts, numéro 46 à Bruxelles (1000 Bruxelles)

-Asia AMCA Sdn Bhd No. 7, Jalan SiLC 1/6, Kawasan Perindustrian SiLC Nusajaya, Mukim Jelutong, 79200 Nusajaya, Johor Malaysia
+Asia AMCA Sdn Bhd No. 7, Jalan SiLC 1/6,

+Kawasan Perindustrian SiLC Nusajaya, Mukim Jelutong, 79200 Nusajaya, Johor available information and accepted industry practices.
-Disclaimer AMCA uses its best efforts to produce publications for the benefit of the industry and the public in light of available information and accepted industry practices.
 However, AMCA does not guarantee, certify or assure the safety or performance of any products, components or systems tested, designed, installed or operated in accordance with AMCA publications or that any tests conducted under its publications will be non-hazardous or free from risk.